brtholomy/emailpipe/README.md

 This is my emailpipe.
 There are many like it, but this one is mine.

+It parses a given RSS XML file, matches an `<item><link>` against a given `--slug`, assembles the HTML email using the provided template, and sends the email via the Buttondown API.

+---

 How to send to production:

 ```sh